fankydevvv/fankydevvv/README.md

 - ✍ I'm a student of: [Hanoi University of Science and Technology](https://hust.edu.vn) (HUST).

-- 🌱 I’m currently learning ** Blockchain, Crypto and Something like that**
+- 🌱 I’m currently learning ** Blockchain, Crypto and Full-stack Developer**

 ## 📫 How to reach me: